zbunde/intro_to_canvas/readme.md

 - now we just need to call this function when our fibonacci button is pressed.
 We might need to first clear out other painted shapes and rectangles, it is up to you.
 - we can change the size of our canvas to be wide enough to look good with 15 rows.

-#### Stretch
+## Stretch
-- Write a function that generates a random hexadecimal color, and use that for our randomly generated colors
+- Write a function that generates a random hexadecimal color, and use that for our row colors
+- Write an interval function that adds a row each interval, counting up to 14, the canvas would start empty, and then each interval it would paint one row of the fibonacci sequence, while keeping the previously painted rows.